TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 ===============
 Version History
 ===============
+Version 3:
+-Added EET compatibility (Thanks to Graion Dilach) -Added dialog traification (Thanks to JohnBob)
+-Added a new quest and a game of riddles
+-Minor dialog improvements

 Version 2:
 -Fixed a quest loop and some broken scripts
 -Lots of minor dialog and quest improvements